Aarya1998/Automobile_prediction/README.md

 3.Pick the best variable for making a simple linear regression model.
 4.Perform train test split.
 5.Build model using best variable and report the R2.
-6.Make a multiple regression model o Apply feature selection approaches discussed in the class.
+6.Make a multiple regression model and Apply feature selection.
-7.Final model should be interpretable o What is your understanding of the factors that drive price?
+7.Final model should be interpretable.
+What is your understanding of the factors that drive price?